deuxfleurs-org/garage/doc/book/cookbook/real-world.md

   to RAID, see [our dedicated documentation page](@/documentation/operations/multi-hdd.md).

-- For the metadata storage, Garage does not do checksumming and integrity verification on its own.
-Users have reported that when using the LMDB database engine (the default), database files have a tendency of becoming corrupted after an unclean shutdown (e.g. a power outage), so you should use a robust filesystem such as BTRFS or ZFS for the metadata partition, and take regular snapshots so that you can restore to a recent known-good state in case of an incident.
+- For the metadata storage, Garage does not do checksumming and integrity verification on its own, so it is better to use a robust filesystem such as BTRFS or ZFS.
+Users have reported that when using the LMDB database engine (the default), database files have a tendency of becoming corrupted after an unclean shutdown (e.g. a power outage), so you should take regular snapshots to be able to recover from such a situation.
+This can be done using Garage's built-in automatic snapshotting (since v0.9.4), or by using filesystem level snapshots.
 If you cannot do so, you might want to switch to Sqlite which is more robust.

 - LMDB is the fastest and most tested database engine, but it has the following
   weaknesses: 1/ data files are not architecture-independent, you cannot simply